ViktorHaag/old-huron-archive/content/projects/_index.rst

 .. class:: fullwidth

-   This section contains a pages for ongoing and past projects that aren't really blog posts.
+   Here you can find a list of things that aren't really blog posts.